marberts/rsmatrix/README.md

     ## 1  3 0
     ## 2 -3 2
     ## 3  0 1

+Standard repeat-sales indexes are just simple matrix operations using these matrices.

 ``` r
 # Calculate the GRS index in Bailey, Muth, and Nourse (1963)